Skip to content

 For more on the basics of data science, see my article, Data Science Definition – The Truth About This Discipline And Its Massive Growth.

-Data Science Definition – The Truth About This Discipline And Its Massive Growth.
+Data Science Definition – The Truth About this Discipline and its Massive Growth.

-Decision-Making Using Big Data.
+2. Decision-Making Using Big Data.

-Now thanks to cheap data storage, cloud computing, and faster computers, most businesses have access to large data sets about their business and computers.
+Now thanks to cheap data storage, cloud computing, and faster computers, most businesses have access to large data sets about their business and operational processes.
 In turn, data scientists have built data analytic tools to help businesses make decisions using this “Big Data”.
 As a result, a data analyst along with business stakeholders are enhancing their decision-making processes to be data-driven.

 So what is data-driven decision-making (DDDM)?
 There are many ways you can describe it, but I like this definition of data-driven decision-making.